ConnorOKane-Kainos/AzurePractice/README.md

 ![Red Squad Inc Network Diagram](network-diagram.png)

-*Please replace the above URL with the actual path to the image in your repository.*

 ## Components

 The following is a list of the primary components deployed within our Azure environment: